vonchristian/coop_balance/README.md

 add organization for filter of loans show charts on aging loans

-update loan schedule dates if disbursed
+update loan schedule dates if disbursed DONE

 update policies of every action/page